saoirse-defi/CI-MS4-Farm2Table/README.md

 def home_view():
         return "<h1>Welcome to Geeks for Geeks</h1>

-6. Get back to the previous directory “eflask”.Create a file“wsgi.py” and insert the following code
+6. Get back to the previous directory “eflask”.
+Create a file “wsgi.py” and insert the following code

 from app.main import app
 if __name__ == "__main__":